Doridian/LuaJS/README.md

 Build instructions
 ------------------

+After downloading Lua above using the git submodule magic, you'll need to patch their makefile.
+Run: `make patch` to do that.

 Run `emmake make && emmake make install` then you have the compiled files in the dist folder.